stevenlawton/stevenlawton/CV.md

 ## Why Me?

-I’m the person teams turn to when something’s complex, messy, or stuck.
+I'm the person teams turn to when something's complex, messy, or stuck.
 Whether refactoring a legacy system, standing up a new platform, or building internal tooling, I focus on leaving systems clearer, teams faster, and outcomes stronger.
-Trusted to work independently or lead delivery when it matters, I’ve built a career on pragmatism, depth, and getting things shipped.
+Trusted to work independently or lead delivery when it matters, I've built a career on pragmatism, depth, and getting things shipped.
-Readers often conclude I’m a strong fit for platform-oriented, backend-heavy roles where autonomy, clarity, and consistent delivery matter.
+Readers often conclude I'm a strong fit for platform-oriented, backend-heavy roles where autonomy, clarity, and consistent delivery matter.

 ## Contact